monadplus/monadplus.github.io/about/index.md

 Hi!
 Name's Arnau Abella.
 I'm a software engineer based in Barcelona (Spain).
 I finished my master's degree in Computer Science at [Universitat Politècnica de Catalunya](https://www.fib.upc.edu/) in 2022.
 A copy of my master's thesis _"Distributed Complex Event Recognition"_ can be found [here](/assets/documents/thesis.pdf).
 I work at [coinweb.io](https://coinweb.io/) building a cross-chain computational platform.

 My main interests are programming language theory, type theory and compilers.
-I also have a strong interest in functional programming.
-Haskell specially, which I use daily for my open source projects.
+I also have a strong interest in functional programming, in particular [Haskell](https://www.haskell.org/), which I use daily for my open source projects.
 I have [several projects](https://github.com/monadplus?tab=repositories&q=&type=&language=haskell) written in Haskell.
 I am also the author of a [hackage](https://hackage.haskell.org/) library called [rbst](https://hackage.haskell.org/package/rbst).
 At work, I used daily both Haskell and Rust.

 ## Projects